 Accounting for Fixed Assets

-Fixed assets can be accounted in a balance sheet based on Cost or Fair Value.
+It can be accounted for in a balance sheet based on Cost or Fair Value.
 There are two models for it.

 - Cost Model: Here the Fixed Assets will be shown in the balance sheet based on the cost incurred to purchase them.
-Depreciation is adjusted yearly and the Net Fixed Asset is shown after the end of Accounting year
+Depreciation is adjusted yearly and the Net Fixed Asset is shown after the end of the Accounting year.

 Advantages of Fixed assets

-- Fixed Assets help companies to survive in the long run.
+- It helps companies to survive in the long run.
 Financial benefits from fixed assets are enjoyed by companies for a long period of time.

 - The quality of fixed asset of concern help to understand the financial position of the company.
 If the asset base of a company is strong, then the future profitability of the company will be high as a financial benefit can be extracted from it.

-- Fixed assets help to increase the value of the company during the liquidation process.
-The higher the value of fixed assets, the higher will be the liquidation value of the company.
+- It also helps to increase the value of the company during the liquidation process.
+The higher the value the higher will be the liquidation value of the company.

 Fixed Assets are very important for a company and should be used economically in order to extract maximum value from them.
-Proper accounting of fixed asset is very important in order to understand the financial position of the company.
+Proper accounting is very important in order to understand the financial position of the company.